Sheila Leather: Career

-Before the Second World War Leather was a Physical Training Lecturer at Hockerill Teacher Training College, Bishop Stortford Hertfordshire, having trained in the revolutionary Bergman-Osterberg method of exercise for women, probably at Madame Bergman-Osterberg's Dartford College.
+Before the Second World War Leather was a Physical Training Lecturer at Hockerill Teacher Training College, Bishop Stortford Hertfordshire, having trained in the revolutionary Bergman-Österberg method of exercise for women, probably at Madame Bergman-Osterberg's Dartford College.

 Leather was an amateur engineer in 1940 and was one of the first women trainees to attend the courses run by the Women's Engineering Society held at the Beaufoy Institute in Lambeth to prepare women for engineering war work.
 She showed such aptitude at the Hawker aircraft factory where she was sent (working on Typhoons and Hawker Tempests) that she was promoted from the shopfloor to more responsible posts in production planning.
 In March 1943 she was recruited by the UK government's Ministry of Labour to be one of its Women Technical Officers advising on the employment of women in heavy industry, and was posted for some time to Newcastle upon Tyne.
 She went on to train others in people management and supervision skills, being appointed a TWI (Training Within Industry) Trainer in 1944.

 Along with another WES member, Verena Holmes, Leather set up a small engineering company, Holmes & Leather Ltd, in Gillingham, Kent in 1946 employing only women to make small paper-cutting guillotines that could be used safely in schools.
 Both of her sisters had invested in the company.